mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Don't become anyone's smallest client

-I thought it sounded great!
-This agency that normally works for big clients was going to work with me!
+I made many mistakes throughout the whole TinyPilot website redesign fiasco (TODO: link), but the core problem was a mismatch between the agency and TinyPilot as a client.

-I learned many lessons from the whole saga, but I think the core of it was a client-vendor mismatch.
-Most of the vendor's clients had orders of more money to blow than TinyPilot, and so the agency's processes optimized for those clients.
-As a result, TinyPilot got dragged into spending much more than I wanted on a slower timeline than I expected.
+All of the design agency's other clients were spending 10-100x as much as I was.
+At first, I thought that was such a gift &mdash; this fancy agency with expensive clients was betting on a little company like TinyPilot.
+The reality turned out to be that TinyPilot was the agency's lowest priority, so they ran the project poorly and drove up costs and stretched out timelines much more than I wanted.

-When I work with new vendors now, I ask them where I fall in the spectrum of their clients.
-If I'm an oddball client for them in any important dimension, that's a strong sign for me to look elsewhere.
+When I work with new vendors now, I ask them how my company compares to their clients.
+If I'm an outlier in any important dimension like size, revenue, or industry, I look elsewhere.

 ### Run at 50% capacity